datacentricdesign/iob22/computational-thinking/04-generative-art/step1-review.md

 Return the drawing
 ```

 Create the function `make_drawing_cross()` and call this function with the colour of your choice.
-We recommend to create a constant COLOUR at the top of the file to use as argument when calling the function.
-Show its results to the user.
+We recommend creating a constant `COLOUR` at the top of the file to use as an argument when calling the function.
+Finally, Show its results to the user.

 Execute the code.
-The program should display four line of SVG describing the cross.
-At this stage it becomes difficult to check if the function draws the cross properly.
+The program should display four lines of SVG describing the cross.
+However, it becomes difficult to check if the function draws the cross correctly at this stage.
+It would be more convenient to see a visual representation instead of the SVG data structure. _Replit_ can visualise an SVG file.
+Let's save the SVG into a file, as we wrote into files in the previous assignments.

-Create a function `save_in_file()` which will write the SVG structure into a file.
-This will enable us to visualise the SVG.
+Create a function `save_in_file()` to write the SVG structure into a file.
+It will enable us to visualise the SVG.

 #### save_in_file() Docstring